-Because the marshmallow dulls the oscillation the most.
-It does its best work perched on the Top Deluxe.
+Yeah: the marshmallow dulls the oscillation the most, so it does its best work perched on the Top Deluxe.
 Which sucks, because it’s my favorite attachment these days.
 The three attachments that come with the 2 Plus are acceptable — they’re just not squishy.

 The depth of its ugliness is matched only by the depth of the pleasure it brings.
 Get one, get one soon.

 Your options are many:

 - Eroscillator 2 — $109, one attachment (grab the Ultra-Soft Finger Tip for an additional $40)